YuhaoCheng/PyAnomaly/docs/intro.md

 ***Providing the network of each model.*** After registering models in the `model` package, users can get the model based on the name registered in the package.
 This API will use the model name in the configuration file.

+#### EngineAPI
+***Providing the training and inference for each methods*** There are so many different training and inference manners for video anomaly detection, for example, we can use the discriminative methods to train, while we also can use the adversarial methods to train.
+This forces us to design a function to call the different pipeline based on their name in the configuration file.
+So we develop this API.

 #### LossAPI

 ***Providing loss functions.*** After registering loss functions in the `loss` package, users can get the loss function based on the name which is registered in the package.
 This API will use the loss name and other parameters related to the loss functions in the configuration file.